Translation and Survival

 Tessa Rajak offers a radical new understanding of the translation of the Torah into Greek – the first major translation in Western culture.
 Its significance was far-reaching but largely forgotten.
 Without a Greek Bible, European history would have been entirely different.
 It is these translators who invented the term ‘diaspora’, made the survival of the first Jewish diaspora possible and had a huge impact on Jews, Christians and Greeks.

-Tessa Rajak is Professor of Ancient History Emeritus at Reading and is currently between Oxford and UCL.
-Her new work is Translation and Survival: the Greek Bible of the Ancient Jewish Diaspora.
+Tessa Rajak is Professor Emeritus of Ancient History at the University of Reading and Senior Research Fellow of Somerville College, Oxford.
+Her most recent book is Translation and Survival: The Greek Bible and the Ancient Jewish Diaspora.